 To learn more about our vision for Ribbons of Prairie, download our Ribbons of Prairie Core Values here.

 In February 2013 exectutive director Bill Whitney participated in an event hosted by The Nature Conservancy and The Center for Great Plains Studies.
 The Conservation Jam event called together Nebraska's conservation leaders and asked them to present, in three minutes, what they would suggest be done to save the Great Plains.
 Read Bill's three-minute solution here.

-Prairie Plains has a unique opportunity to enhance a public/private corridor along the Platte River in Hamilton County, Nebraska, with an option to purchase 650 acres one mile downstream from Griffith Prairie and Farm.
-Read more about this possible addition to Ribbons of Prairie here.
-The current property owner, Tom Sherman, has offered Prairie Plains this option with the intent of keeping the property open for public use and enjoyment.
+In 2011 Prairie Plains was given a unique opportunity to enhance a public/private corridor along the Platte River in Hamilton County, Nebraska, with an option to purchase 650 acres one mile downstream from Gjerloff Prairie and Farm.
+Read more about this addition to Ribbons of Prairie here.
+Before his death, Tom Sherman offered Prairie Plains this option with the intent of keeping the property open for public use and enjoyment.
 Watch an interview with Tom and hear more about his connection with his land.

 Involving people in discussions about land use now and in the future is nothing new for Prairie Plains.
 In fact, we started the Platte Corridor Initiative in 1999 with John Heaston of The Nature Conservancy to do just that.
 Read more about the Platte River Corridor process here.